 The information provided on the Island Vulnerability webpages is not intended to be comprehensive.
-Instead, it is indicative of the vulnerabilities which islands experience and how sustainable approaches might be developed and implemented.
-The aim, through selected examples, is to highlight and to explain the importance of islands and other island geographies, both their intrinsic value and the contributions they could make to sustainable approaches for managing vulnerability elsewhere.
+Instead, it is indicative of the vulnerabilities and resiliences which islands experience, how to deal with the challenges, and how to create and pursue opportunities.
+The aim, through selected examples from Island Vulnerability's experience, is to highlight and to explain the importance of islands peoples, island communities, and island geographies, both their intrinsic value and the contributions they could make elsewhere.

 By illustrating the work which has been done and the groups and people involved in island vulnerability, this webpage will provide another resource for those with island interests and for those who have yet to develop island interests.
-Nonetheless, any further suggestions or indications of omissions or errors are encouraged.
-Please Contact Island Vulnerability.
+Suggestions, contributions, and corrections are encouraged by contacting Island Vulnerability.

 Ailsa Craig, Scotland.